Harit117/Basic_startegy_backtesting/README.md

 # Basic_startegy_backtesting

-This project implements a backtest engine using Backtrader to evaluate an SMA+MACD strategy across stocks like SPY, AAPL, NVDA, and others.
-It calculates win ratio, Sharpe ratio, capital growth, and plots annualized returns in a bar chart for strategy comparison.
+This project builds a complete backtesting pipeline using Python and Backtrader to evaluate a dual-indicator strategy based on SMA crossovers and MACD momentum signals.
+It simulates trades across multiple tickers (SPY, AAPL, NVDA, MSFT, IBM, DIS, HOOD), allocating 100% of available capital per signal.
+The system calculates key metrics such as win ratio, percent capital increase, Sharpe Ratio, and annualized returns for each asset.
+A final bar chart visualizes the annualized performance, allowing intuitive comparison across stocks.
+This framework serves as a robust foundation for quant strategy validation and extension into portfolio-level optimization.